A close up of an ear mite. Photo by Dr. Teri Ann Oursler

 A newer treatment, which is not FDA-approved, involves the use of ivermectin, a powerful anti-parasite medication.
 Ivermectin is especially helpful for pets who will not allow direct treatment of their ears.
 Most ivermectin injectable protocols involve shots weekly or every two weeks.
 This is a highly effective method but there are some limitations.
 Certain breeds of dogs are sensitive to this medication and cannot take it.
 Certain individuals have similar sensitivities that cannot be predicted by breed.
 Injectable ivermectin is not approved for the treatment of ear mites in small animals.
 For safety reasons, it is probably better to use one of the single-use products approved for use against ear mites.

 Single Use Products

 There are currently several prescription products available that reliably eradicate an ear mite infection with one single use, though a thorough ear cleaning is still needed to remove the wax and debris from the ear.
-These may be applied directly in the ear, to the pet's skin behind the shoulders, or, by mouth if the patient is a dog.
+These products may be applied directly in the ear, behind the shoulders, by injection, or if the patient is a dog with pills.

 The two current products that are applied directly in the ear canal are Acarexx®, a topical version of ivermectin, and Milbemite®, a topical version of milbemycin oxime.
 These products are approved for cats only and are available only through veterinarians.
 A single dose should be all that is needed to clear the infection.